MicrosoftDocs/azure-stack-docs/AKS-Hybrid/container-security.md

 This article describes various methods to secure the containers used to package and deploy applications and avoid introducing security vulnerabilities in AKS hybrid.
 AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).

 Containers provide operational and security benefits because applications and services are separated within an environment.
 Containers also help to reduce the effects of system-wide failures because of their abstraction, which ensures uptime and prevents attacks that could compromise applications or services.
-AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).

 Containers typically run on an abstracted layer on top of the host operating system, and the abstraction offers some barrier of separation and the opportunity to apply a layered defense model.

 You can also set up continuous container security by securing the container pipeline, the application, and the container deployment environment.
-Examples for implementing container security are described in this topic.
+The following sections describe some recommended practices for implementing container security.

 ## Secure images